 I’m Chris Nunciato.
-I live in Seattle (well, just outside Seattle, actually) and based purely on the number of hours I’ve logged for each, you could say I’m a dad, programmer, photographer, writer and occasional filmmaker.
+I live in Seattle (well, technically just outside Seattle) and based purely on number-of-hours-logged, you could say I’m a dad, programmer, photographer, writer and occasional filmmaker.
 By day, I work on the open-source Habitat project at an awesome little software company called Chef.
 By night, owing mainly to my dadness, I sleep.

 This site is still quite new, so there isn’t all that much to say about what it is yet, but if I had to guess, I’d say it’ll probably consist largely of pictures (I take a lot of pictures), videos (I shoot a lot of those, too) and a few words from time to time, mostly on non-technical subjects, much of which you probably won’t find all that interesting.
 (But of course, I hope you do.)